Delroy Lindo: Personal life

-Lindo married his wife Nashormeh Lindo in 1990.
-They settled down in Oakland, California, in 1996, having moved from New York City and preferring the San Francisco Bay Area to Los Angeles.
+Lindo married his wife Nashormeh in 1990.
+They settled in Oakland, California, in 1996, having moved from New York City and preferring the San Francisco Bay Area to Los Angeles.
 Their son Damiri was born in 2001.

+Lindo is a football fan and supports Manchester United.

+Upon learning more about the Windrush generation, both through his mother's account and his own role as a Jamaican immigrant in Wondrous Oblivion, Lindo became inspired to study the subject and history further.
+In 2014, he completed a master's thesis from New York University's Gallatin School.

-In 2014, Lindo graduated with a master's degree in fine arts from New York University's Gallatin School.
-In addition, he was awarded an honorary doctorate in Arts and Humanities from Virginia Union University.
+He was awarded an honorary doctorate in Arts and Humanities from Virginia Union University.